-Third, most of the literature emphasizes the skills of individual immigrants as the crucial factor shaping natives' preferences.
+Third, most of the literature finds that the skills of individual immigrants determine their reception by natives.
 All studies using a conjoint experiment format (that we know of) arrive at the conclusion that highly skilled and educated immigrants, as well as those seeking work, are preferred over low-skilled immigrants and those not seeking (or not able to) work.
-Regarding possible mechanisms, the vast majority of studies find no evidence for labor market competition arguments (except in very specific niches, see Malhotra and co-authors 2013) and support the idea that highly skilled immigrants are preferred because they are seen as benefitting the overall economy.6
+Regarding possible mechanisms, the vast majority of studies find no evidence for labor market competition arguments (except in very specific niches, see Malhotra, Margalit, and Mo 2013) and support the idea that highly skilled immigrants are preferred because they are seen as benefitting the overall economy.5

-Theory and hypotheses: International rivalry and political competition
+Theory and Hypotheses: International Rivalry and Political Competition